 Maintain a focused and effective sales and marketing team that shares our values.
-We were significantly negatively impacted by the tenure of our former chief operating officer, who led our sales and marketing teams, and the departure of significant members of our sales staff in the third quarter of 2014.
-During 2015, we rebuilt our sales and marketing teams, including hiring highly experienced personnel to train our sales force and a new head of marketing to guide an expanded marketing department.
-In addition, we are now more effectively organizing the data and educational material that we have amassed over nine years of operations on our bio-based products as well as organic and sustainable agricultural practices in order to train and equip our sales staff to communicate with and educate distributors and growers.
-We believe that hiring and training a sales and marketing staff with a high level of technical expertise and knowledge regarding the capabilities of our bio-based products is essential to expanding adoption of our products by growers and sales to distributors.
-In addition, we have expanded our field development team to include more technical service activities to support sales.
+We were significantly negatively impacted by the tenure of our former chief operating officer, who led our sales and marketing teams, and the departure of significant members of our sales staff in the third quarter of 2014, as well as further departures in late 2017 and early 2018 due primarily to concerns about our financial viability, we have rebuilt our sales and marketing teams, including hiring a highly experienced national sales director to train and coach our sales force.
+In addition, we are now more effectively organizing the data and educational material that we have amassed over ten years of operations on our bio-based products as well as organic and sustainable agricultural practices in order to train and equip our sales staff to communicate and educate distributors and growers.
+We believe that hiring and training sales and marketing staff with a high level of technical expertise and knowledge regarding the capabilities of our bio-based products is essential to expanding adoption of our products by growers and sales to distributors.
+In addition, we have invested in our field development team to include more technical service activities to support sales.
 These concerted efforts to rebuild and train our sales and marketing teams are yielding positive results, including growth in sales.